-For Naïve Christian Senn has recorded a DVD with Rossini’s Pietra del paragone filmed at the Théâtre du Châtelet in Paris, and two Vivaldi CDs, Tito Manlio and Dorilla in Tempe.
-His most recent solo album “Bach – The Solo Cantatas for Bass” which he recorded with the Ensemble La Barocca and Ruben Jais under the Glossa label, achieved great critical acclaim.
+For Naïve, Christian Senn has recorded a DVD with Rossini’s Pietra del paragone filmed at the Paris Théâtre du Châtelet, as well as two Vivaldi CDs, Tito Manlio and Dorilla in Tempe.
+His solo album “Bach – The Solo Cantatas for Bass” he recorded with La Barocca and Ruben Jais for the Glossa label, achieved great critical acclaim.

 Recent and forthcoming engagements include Cimarosa’s Maestro di Cappella under Attilio Cremonesi in Halle and Britten’s Rape of Lucretia (Tarquinius) at Teatro Petruzzelli in Bari.
 He performs Clistene in Vivaldi’s Olimpiade under Alessandro De Marchi for the Innsbruck Festival and Alcandro in the same opera with Jean-Christophe Spinosi at both the Opéra de Nice and the Théâtre des Champs-Elysées.
 Christian reunites with Sakari Oramo for Brahms’ Requiem with the BBC Symphony Orchestra at Barbican Centre and with the Czech Philharmonic at the Dvořák Prague International Music Festival.